-While the typical tourist fare is available to those who want it, Japan has a lot to offer travelers with a taste for the bizarre and unusual.
-If you’re looking for something exotic, off the beaten path, or just plain strange, this country has plenty of options to keep you interested.
+While the typical tourist fare is available to those who want it, Japan has a lot to offer travellers with a taste for the bizarre and unusual.
+If you’re looking for something exotic, off the beaten path or just plain strange, this country has plenty of options to keep you interested.
 Hey, sometimes it’s okay to get a little weird.

 Zao Fox Village

 Fans of cute animals and petting zoos need to look no further.
 This small village located at the base of Mt Zaō is home to more than 100 foxes that have become quite accustomed to human visitors.
 Many of the foxes at Zao Fox Village will even let you get close enough to pet them (provided you offer them a snack first).